Musalaha: Children

-The process of reconciliation is long and hard, however the earlier it is undertaken, the easier it is to make real progress.
-For children, learning to understand the "Other" side comes quickly when they have exposure to each other.
+The process of reconciliation is long and hard, however the earlier it is initiated, the easier it is to make real progress.
+For children, learning to understand and trust individual from the other side is facilitated through Musalaha's annual summer camps.

-Musalaha hosts an annual Children's Summer Camp.
-This camp is unique in that it brings together Israeli and Palestinian children (ages 9–12) in a friendly, neutral environment.
+This camp is unique in that it brings together Israeli and Palestinian children (ages 8–13) in a friendly, neutral environment.
 For many of these young children, this camp is their first exposure to anyone from the other side and can be a very formative experience, and have a positive influence on their perceptions of each other.